Dogs Go | Wirral Dog Day Care

 Here are some tips for keeping your pup safe this Halloween.

 1) Costumes are cute but be careful.
 Avoid dressing your pup in clothing that could restrict their movement, sight or breathing.
-A dog may over heat, get his costume caught on something or even chew part of it off and end up ingesting it!
-Supervise your pup always and keep costume wearing to a minimum.
+A dog may overheat, get his costume caught on something or even chew part of it off and end up ingesting it!
+Supervise your pup always and keep costume-wearing to a minimum.

-2) You are more like to give your pup a treat at on a day like Halloween or Christmas than any other night!
+2) You are more like to give your pup a treat on a day like Halloween or Christmas than any other night!
 Make sure any treats given to your pup are sized appropriately so as not to cause an obstruction if swallowed whole.
 Avoid anything that contains rawhide or is laden with sugar or fat.

 3) Keep all human sweets well out of reach until after Halloween night is over; no one wants to be rushing their pet to the vet with stomach poisoning or a blockage caused by wrappers or lollipop sticks.
 A common ingredient in human sweets is Xylitol – this causes a drop in blood sugar and can cause seizures in dogs.
 Be vigilant.

-4) Avoid night time walks.
+4) Avoid nighttime walks.
 The streets are likely to be busier than usual and whilst lots of dogs are used to people wearing masks, many are still unsettled by it.
 What’s more, with fireworks on sale it is likely that families will start setting them off.
-Keep your dog safe indoors after 6pm.
+Keep your dog safe indoors after 6 pm.

 5) With more knocks on the door than usual, even the calmest dog could become unsettled.
 If your dog is to bolt through an open door scared, make sure he is wearing ID.
-The legal requirement for an ID tag is owner surname, first line and last line of address.
+The legal requirement for an ID tag is the owner’s surname, first line and last line of address.
 We also recommend adding a photo number in there too.
 Maybe check that his microchip is registered to you too.

 Pumpkin and Carrot Pup Cakes